nushell/nushell/docs/commands/from-csv.md

 ━━━┷━━━━━━━━━━━┷━━━━━━━━━┷━━━━━━
 ```

 The string '\t' can be used to separate on tabs.
-Note that this is the same as using the from-tsv command.
+Note that this is the same as using the from tsv command.

 Newlines '\n' are not acceptable separators.